nipype/pydra-ml/README.md

         to true.
 - One figure per metric with performance distribution across splits (with or without null distribution trained on permuted labels)
+- One figure per any metric with the word `score` in it reporting the results of a Wilcoxon signed rank test.
+The figure reports one-sided stats values as the color of each cell and the corresponding `-log10(pvalue)` as the annotation.
+Higher numbers indicate stronger effect (color) and lower p-values (annotation).
+The actual numeric values are stored in a correspondingly named pkl file.
 - `shap-{timestamp}` dir
     - SHAP values are computed for each prediction in each split's test set (e.g., 30 bootstrapping splits with 100 prediction will create (30,100) array).